jgratha/shorten/README.md

 # Shorten

 Hi there!
-Shorten is webservice which can shorten urls like TinyURL and bit.ly
+Shorten is a webservice which can shorten urls like TinyURL and bit.ly

 ## Installation